The Department of Teacher Education and Leadership Studies offers teaching licenses in the following areas:

 - Integrated Social Studies Education

 - Multi-age Education - (Pre-kindergarten through grade twelve).
-For teaching in a curriculum area named on the teaching license.
-Students may choose from:
+The successful candidate will teach learners in one of the following curriculum areas named on the teaching license including:

 Requirements for Admission to Teacher Education Licensure Programs

-Neither admission to the University nor declaration of a major related to a teaching field guarantees admission to the Beeghly College of Education (BCOE)'s teacher education programs or candidacy for a teaching license.
-Formal admission to teacher education is required before students are allowed to enroll in junior and senior level courses in the College.
+Neither admission to the University nor declaration of a major related to a teaching field guarantees admission to the teacher education programs or candidacy for a teaching license.
+Formal admission to teacher education is required before students are allowed to enroll in junior and senior level courses in their major.

-After candidates have completed a minimum of 50 semester hours and fulfilled all other admission requirements, they should submit an application for admission to the teacher education program (Upper Division).
-The application for Upper Division must be completed and submitted to BCOE Room 2101 by:
+After candidates have completed a minimum of 50 semester hours and fulfilled all other admission requirements, they must submit an application for admission to the teacher education program (Upper Division).
+The application for Upper Division must be completed and submitted by:

 - September 1st to register for Upper Division courses for Spring;